Review of deaths from domestic and family violence

 Assistant Commissioner Maurice Carless, State Crime Command, Queensland Police Service—This command oversees the Homicide Group, the Drug and Serious Crime Group, the Fraud and Cyber Crime Group, the Child and Sexual Crimes Group and Task Force Maxima.
 Maurice is a Churchill Fellow and has a graduate certificate in applied management, a graduate diploma in executive leadership, a masters degree in public sector management and a doctorate in police leadership.
 Maurice has worked in the fields of child protection, Indigenous policing and major and organised crime for over 30 years and in 2016 Maurice was awarded the Australian Police Medal.

-Ms Tammy Williams, Commissioner for the Queensland Family and Child Commission—She has a background in law and has been a member of the National Human Rights Consultative Committee and the National Indigenous Council.
+Ms Tammy Williams has a background in law and is currently a Deputy Director-General at the Department of Aboriginal and Torres Strait Islander Partnerships.
+She has been a member of the National Human Rights Consultative Committee and the National Indigenous Council.
 Tammy has a long history of developing capacity-building strategies for Aboriginal people and communities, and in recognition of her achievements was awarded the Human Rights and Equal Opportunity Commission Human Rights (Youth Category) award.

 Ms Natalie Parker, Director of Domestic and Family Violence Court Reform in the Department of Justice and Attorney-General (DJAG)—She began her career as a rape crisis counsellor and domestic violence worker, and more recently was appointed as a member of the Child Death and Serious Injury Review Committee and as the ex-officio representative of DJAG on the Domestic and Family Violence Implementation Council.

 Agencies with relevant policy responsibilities can request access to the research and data held by the Domestic and Family Violence Death Review Unit, which supports the board:

 - View the Research and Data Sharing Protocol.